 Usually, superior or higher-ranking positions have the authority to make important decisions and instruct subordinates.
 The higher the position the higher the authority will be.
 Everyone has some authority in the workplace and all should use it considering the organization’s limitations.

 Responsibility is the duty or obligation an employee has to complete the assigned tasks.
-A superior always assign some tasks to his subordinates to perform, such tasks are the employee’s responsibilities, and by the virtue of job position, the superior assigns the task is his authority.
+A superior always assigns some tasks to his subordinates to perform, such tasks are the employee’s responsibilities, and by virtue of job position, the superior assigns the task is his authority.

 Authority always flows from top to bottom as the superior assigns tasks to subordinates and responsibility flows from bottom to top.